pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step6-view-interactivity.md

 Refresh the `sandbox.html` page in the browser, and click a bar!
 You should see the selected bar exhibiting different colors.

-{% include callout.html content='
-<h2 id="conflicting-click-and-double-click-events">Conflicting Click and Double-click events</h2>
-<p>You might have noticed that when double-clicking, apart from the <code class="highlighter-rouge">dblclick</code> event,
-two other <code class="highlighter-rouge">click</code> events are being triggered.
-This is a known issue of DOM events and there are multiple workarounds.</p>
-<p>Check the code at the sample repository for a possible solution, based on
-<a href="http://bl.ocks.org/ropeladder/83915942ac42f17c087a82001418f2ee" target="_black">Distinguishing click and double-click in D3</a>.</p>
-' type="warning" %}

 **Continue** to [Adding a default configuration](step7-default-configuration).